 On this day, the kids were OK.
 They weren’t the angels they portray themselves to be on our annual Christmas card, but they were behaving in an acceptably manic way.
 This is a moving and gray behavioral target for a 3- and 5-year-old.
 It can go from normal to delirium in the matter of one shopping aisle.
 That is why we navigate Publix like Indiana Jones in the Temple of Edible Treats.

-Some treats offer acceptable levels of enthusiastic outbreaks while others released the kraken of childhood crazy.
-That is why we skipped the frozen foods section: it contains ice cream and offers a direct view to the doughnuts.
+Some treats offer acceptable levels of enthusiastic outbreaks while others released the Kraken of childhood crazy.
+That is why we skipped the frozen foods section: it contains ice cream and offers a direct view of the doughnuts.